 For student’s doing a concentration in Education or Special Education: 465 h internship in education or special education.

-Philosophical and aesthetic foundation - interdisciplinary approach (ITC-D)
+Philosophical and aesthetic foundation - interdisciplinary approach D

-This Summer School module provides an in depth look at the philosophical and aesthetic foundations through intermodality, advanced training and theoretical foundations, study of body and movement in Expressive Arts Coaching and Consulting, understanding the process of change, and learning institutional characteristics of consulting organizations.
+This Summer School module provides an in depth look at the philosophical and aesthetic foundations through intermodal learning, advanced training and theoretical foundations, and by a study of body and movement in Expressive Arts Coaching and Consulting.
+Students learn to understand the process of change, and how to build resilience through Expressive Arts.

 This module enhances understanding of processes of change in regard of resilience, salutogenesis, professional concepts, ethical and aesthetic issues such as the "Menschenbild" - in the context of processes of change, specifically with respect to the artistic process.
 In the process of writing a thesis project, the student will be able to cope with a special theme and formulation of a question on a practical, theoretical and artistic level to recognize resources that strengthen and broaden one's own professional competence and enrich the field of work.